 To explain requirements for each candidate for the Voters’ Guide, and

-Answer any and all of the questions candidates may have about BCSGA and the election process.
+Answer any and all of the questions’ candidates may have about BCSGA and the election process.

 Campaign Rules

 No Malicious Assault:

 The purpose of this subsection is to hold candidates and petitioners responsible for malicious assault on the most fundamental foundation of democracy, and to define and provide equitable remedy for the same.
 Any person, candidate, proponent, or opponent of a petition found before the BCSGA Advisor to have committed a malicious assault on the most fundamental foundation of democracy through any feasible related acts shall be subject to punishment by the guidelines as set forth by the Election Code.